brown-cntr/memo-keywords/README.md

 The aim is to have some preliminary comparison of certain sections / criteria from the OMB memo and the current legislation landscape at the state level.

+More information about motivation and discussion is in the blog post: [*Seeking Harmony in AI Governance*](https://cntr.substack.com/p/seeking-harmony-in-ai-governance).

 ## Requirements

 This requires `python>=3.10` and `pandoc`.